 1258 kms, 72 tender coconuts, 9 days, 7 cities, 6 people, 3 rainbows, 1 Mitsubishi Montero, 0 potato chips and 0.33 currency conversion rate.
 Yet 3500 photographs fell short to capture the spirit that is Sri Lanka

 Do you remember the first time you went to Barbeque Nation?
-The insatiable greed as the starters kept coming, followed by a thundering cloud of dismay when you discovered that they weren’t the only thing on the menu.
+The insatiable greed as the starters kept coming, followed by the cloud of dismay when you discovered that they weren’t the only thing on the menu.
 There was main course and dessert, you didn’t have space for even half a grain of rice and you’d have to make a second visit.
 That’s what discovering Sri Lanka felt like.
 So much to see, so little time.

-In this account, I have also included some match-the- following exercises from folklore; that link incidents, and places from the magnificent Indian epic Ramayana, to present day Sri Lanka.
+In this account, I have included some match-the-following exercises from folklore; that link incidents, and places from the magnificent Indian epic Ramayana, to present day Sri Lanka.
 It is of course, rather debatable, and depending on how far Left or Right of the Lakshman Rekha you are, you might hold strong opinions.
 In an attempt to not cause offence, I will merely tell you what I heard, without corroborating or disparaging any theory.
 All on board?
 Arms, Legs, Heads and Noses tucked in?
 Off we go < insert gentle fluttering of Pushpakvimana wings>

 South Western Coast

 A road trip creates a more intimate experience, you can make unplanned stops, discover off-map beaches, cafes, Ayurvedic spas and truly live a little more ‘local’.
-The south western coast is a good place to start; even though the parallel expressway is faster, travelling along the beach road is more picturesque.
+The south western coast is a good place to start; even though the expressway is faster, travelling along the beach road is more picturesque.
 We spent a few days at Unawatuna , Mirissa and Matara and would also recommend the less populous Hikkaduwa or the more mainstream Bentota.

 The USP of these beach towns is affordable luxury hotels, that despite their modernism retain that inexplicable Sri Lankan charm.
-Sip on an ice cold, (all-season) mango daiquiri, read a book in your private infinity pool, while the gentle red-gold December sun slowly melts into the horizon behind you, or take an early morning jog, on the sparkling clean sand, with the not-so-dulcet cries of peacocks for company.
+Sip on an ice cold, (all-season) mango daiquiri, read a book in your private infinity pool, while the gentle red-gold sun slowly melts into the horizon behind you.
+Or take an early morning jog, on the sparkling clean sand, with the not-so-dulcet cries of peacocks for company.
 Yes.
 Peacocks.
 They’re everywhere!
 So much so that Sri Lanka has replaced why did the chicken cross the road jokes with why did the peacock cross the road jokes.

 The historic city of Galle, spills out of the ramparts of an ancient Dutch fort, surrounded on three sides by the ocean.
 Life in Galle is symbiotic; between its Dutch, Portuguese, English and Sinhalese inhabitants who have built colleges, offices and hospitals in the folds of the fort and the fort itself, that lives on – adapted, softened, nearly 500 years since its creation.